-The Faculty of English at Wath Comprehensive School is focused on ensuring that all students, regardless of ability, achieve their full potential in English.
+The Faculty of English at Wath Academy is focused on ensuring that all students, regardless of ability, achieve their full potential in English.
 The skills of reading, writing and spoken communication are each given full consideration in order to develop students into competent and analytical users of English.
 Furthermore, the Faculty hopes to inspire a love of language and literature and, where necessary, prepare students for university-level study.

 Students receive four hour-long lessons of English a week in Years 7 and 8, which rises to five in Years 9–13.
 Classes in Key Stage 3 and 4 are usually organised broadly by ability, though the exact structure varies depending on the year group.

 Key Stage 3

 The Key Stage 3 curriculum strikes a balance between encountering engaging content and enhancing skills.
 The units studied ensure that students have a wide-ranging experience of English.